Amazon Neptune IDE

 These APIs require that you submit requests manually via command line, which can make consuming the API challenging, especially with IAM authentication enabled.

 Integrating the gdotv graph database client with the official AWS command-line interface makes using this essential feature simple by offering one-click Profile and Explain query output tab.
-This enables you to further optimize complex Gremlin or Cypher queries with Amazon Neptune’s profiling and traversal features.
+This enables you to further optimize complex Gremlin or Cypher queries with AWS Neptune’s profiling and traversal features.
 The gdotv graph visualization tool submits your Neptune Gremlin query to the respective API and displays the results in a modern code editor.

 gdotv also translates Gremlin queries ending with the .profile() or .explain() steps into their API call counterparts to retrieve query execution plans, without you ever needing to construct and execute your own Neptune API call.

 You can configure multiple Amazon Neptune graph endpoints on gdotv, allowing you to run and compare query outputs from multiple graph databases or environments.
-Additionally, gdotv is fully compatible with a wide variety of Apache TinkerPop-enabled graph systems, meaning you can seamlessly switch between locally hosted Gremlin endpoints and your Amazon Neptune instances.
+Additionally, gdotv is fully compatible with a wide variety of Apache TinkerPop-enabled graph systems, meaning you can seamlessly switch between locally hosted Gremlin endpoints and your AWS Neptune instances.

 The gdotv connection configuration solution walks you through integrating with your database step-by-step and will get you set up to query and visualize your graph database in minutes.